romboai/handbook/docs/Onboarding.md

 # First two weeks

-In Agile Lab, the first two weeks are dedicated to train on different technologies based on Manager indications and to explaining the company culture.
+In ROMBO AI, the first two weeks are dedicated to train on different technologies based on Manager indications and to explaining the company culture.
 The owner of the company culture and operative information is the Buddy.
 This part should be done mainly during the first week.
 The owner of the tech training, following the manager indications about different technologies, is the first team leader.
 The tech training should start in the first week, but it should become more consistent in the second week.
 For the new employee, the first week will be tracked in Elapseit with the project 'YYYY Agile Training - Onboarding'.
 The project for the second week will be suggested by the first team leader.